 More ways to learn, on campus and beyond

 Practical experience is built into the criminology curriculum.
-You are encouraged to acquire practical experience through special opportunities and community-based learning opportunities.
-Our internships draw on Chicago’s great legal and social resources.
+Our internships draw on Chicago’s great non-profit organizations, particularly those working with socially vulnerable populations.
 We make our connections your connections, so you can test-drive your dream job in the real world.
 Our faculty will work closely with you to prepare your work for presentation at our spring research expo or even at the annual conferences of regional associations of sociologists and criminologists.
 Through the university’s community-based learning program, you’ll combine in-depth academic study with compassionate service to people in need, in Chicago and beyond.
 In addition, the university offers a choice of study-abroad programs on four continents.

 About 50% of criminology students choose to double major in sociology or another discipline.
 You also can select a minor from among 45 options.
 Among the most popular are: